tasima-uniritter/jmonitor/README.md

 Go in Exchanges and create 2 fanout exchanges: test and testout

-Check income.connection in application.properties to set localhost queues
+Check income.connection in application.yml to set localhost queues

 ### .env file